Production Technology of Grapefruit

 B. Name – Citrus grandis

-Larger than orange but smaller than the pummelo
+Bigger than orange but smaller than pummelo

 Larger citrus spp.

-Fruit shape is round
+The shape of the fruit is round

 The fruit has smoother skin